alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 * the difference between `rsp` and `rbp` is 0x10, as seen in the assembly code (`sub rsp,0x10`)
 * in the `main` function, `rsp` == `rbp` because there are no local variables

 The return address from `func1` is `0x400697`.
-Let's double check that this seems correct by disassembling the program.
+Let's double check this assumption by disassembling the program.
 If we are correct, this should be the address of the instruction right after the call of `func1` in the `main` function.

 ```bash
 holberton$ objdump -d -j .text -M intel | less